GiorgosPappas/Data-Engineering-Project/README.md

 # Data-Engineering-Project
 This project is a data engineering pipeline built using Python, Apache Airflow, Docker, and Metabase.
 The pipeline is designed to extract, transform, and load (ETL) data from various sources into a central data repository.
 The goal is to extract data from twitter and stock market.
-Make use of tweet sentiment analysis to compare stock price flunctuation.
+Make use of tweet sentiment analysis applying an NLP model to compare stock price flunctuation.

 ## Requirements
 * Docker